JuliaTrustworthyAI/CounterfactualExplanations.jl/docs/src/tutorials/models.md

 #### Generating recourse

-Now it's game time: we have a fitted model $M: \mathcal{X} \mapsto y$ and are interested in generating recourse for some individual $\overline{x}\in\mathcal{X}$.
+Now it's game time: we have a fitted model $M: \mathcal{X} \mapsto y$ and are interested in generating recourse for some individual $x\in\mathcal{X}$.
 As mentioned above we need to do a bit more work to prepare the model to be used by CounterfactualExplanations.jl.

 The code below takes care of all of that: in step 1) it declares our model as a subtype of `Models.AbstractFittedModel` and in step 2) it just extends the two functions.